Pomona–Pitzer Sagehens: National championships

-Team
+The Sagehens have won 50 individual NCAA Division III championships: 19 in men's track and field, 12 in women's swimming and diving, 9 in women's tennis, 6 in men's swimming and diving, and 4 in women's track and field.
+Additionally, they have won four team titles: women's tennis in 1992, back-to-back titles in men's cross country in 2019 and 2021, and an additional title in men's cross country in 2023.

 Facilities

-Pomona-Pitzer's primary indoor athletics facility is the Liliore Green Rains Center for Sport and Recreation, built in 1989 and located near the center of Pomona's campus.
-It was reconstructed and renovated in 2022.
-The Rains Center is complemented by various outdoor facilities, mostly located within the naturalistic eastern portion of Pomona's campus known as the Wash.
+Pomona-Pitzer's primary indoor athletics facility is the Center for Athletics, Recreation, and Wellness (CARW), located near the center of Pomona's campus.
+It was reconstructed and renovated in 2022, replacing the Liliore Green Rains Center for Sport and Recreation, built in 1989.
+The gym is complemented by various outdoor facilities, mostly located within the naturalistic eastern portion of Pomona's campus known as the Wash.

 Nickname and mascot

 The official mascot of the teamPomona-Pitzer Sagehens is Cecil the Sagehen, a greater sage-grouse (Centrocercus urophasianus).
 The bird is a large ground-dweller native to the western United States (although not Southern California), and is distinguished by its long, pointed tail and complex lek mating system.
 It is named after the sagebrush on which it feeds.

 Pomona-Pitzer is the only team in the world to use the Sagehen as a mascot, and it is often noted for its goofiness.
 Rather than in the grouse's natural brown and white colors, the mascot is rendered in the team's official colors, blue (for Pomona) and orange (for Pitzer).

 The precise origin of the nickname is unknown.
 Pomona competed under a variety of names in its early years, including "the Blue and White" and "the Huns".
 The first known appearance of "Sagehens" was in a 1913 issue of The Student Life newspaper, and in 1918 it became the sole nickname.
 Later Pomona-Claremont began using it, and it is now the nickname for the combined Pomona-Pitzer team.
 The first known reference to "Cecil" was made in the 1946 Metate (Pomona's yearbook).